karollynecosta/aws_solutions_architect-associate/README.md

 	Pool SQS for messages (receive up to 10 messages at a time) Tem mensagem aí pra mim?
 	Process the messages (ex.: insert the msg into an RDS DB) Delete the message using the DeleteMessag API
+	The visibility timeout is the amount of time a message is invisible in the queue after a reader picks up the message.
+If a job is processed within the visibility timeout the message will be deleted.
+If a job is not processed within the visibility timeout the message will become visible again (could be delivered twice).
+The maximum visibility timeout for an Amazon SQS message is 12 hours.

 Multiple Ec2 consumers:
 	Consumers receive and process msg in parallel